microbit-foundation/spec-universal-hex/README.md

 You can implement the specification contained in this repository to add support for Universal Hex in your project.

-There is currently one one implementation in TypeScript:
+There is currently only one implementation in TypeScript:
 - https://github.com/microbit-foundation/microbit-universal-hex